Get Your Tax Forms

 You may need a copy or a transcript of a prior year's tax return.
 The IRS has stopped processing tax transcripts until further notice.

 Get a Transcript of a Tax Return

 A transcript is a computer printout of your return information.
 Sometimes a transcript is an acceptable substitute for an exact copy of your tax return.
 You may need a transcript when preparing your taxes.
-They are often used to validate income and tax filing status when applying for:
+They are often used to verify income and tax filing status when applying for loans and government benefits.